gotthardp/lorawan-server/doc/Installation.md

 bin/lorawan-server
 ```

-By default the database directory `Mnesia.lorawan@*` and the `log` files are
+By default the database directory `Mnesia.lorawan@*` is stored in
-stored in the `lorawan-server` directory you created.
-If you want to store the
+the `lorawan-server` directory you created.
+If you want to store the run-time
-run-time information to another directory, set the `LORAWAN_HOME` environment
+information to another directory, set the `LORAWAN_HOME` environment variable.

-variable.
+The `log` files are by default stored in the same directory.
+If you want to
+store the log files elsewhere, set the `LORAWAN_LOG_ROOT` variable.

 The lorawan-server can be started in background as a daemon.
 On Linux systems with systemd you should: